 Why you’ll love this date squares recipe

-These are the classic, old-fashioned, bake-sale, church dinner, pot-luck, just like your Grandma made kind of date squares.
-They are probably thinner than many you see these days, but in my mind, they offer the perfect bite, with the crumb and date filling in perfect balance.
+These are the classic, old-fashioned, bake-sale, church dinner, pot-luck, just-like-your-Grandma-made kind of date squares.
+They are thinner than many date squares that you see these days, but in my mind, they offer the perfect bite, with the crumb and date filling in perfect balance.

-Oats – these date squares will need old-fashioned, large-flake rolled oats.
+Oats – These date squares will need old-fashioned, large-flake rolled oats.
 I haven’t tested this recipe with quick-cooking oats.
-They may work, though as they are milled finer, the resulting bars would lack the lovely texture of the larger-flake oats.
+They may work, though as they are milled finer, the resulting bars would lack the lovely texture of the larger-flake oatmeal.
+I don’t recommend quick oats here.

-Other ingredients you will need – Brown sugar, white sugar, salted butter, baking soda, all-purpose flour.
+Other ingredients you will need – White sugar, salted butter, baking soda and all-purpose flour.

 - You can make these squares as a small batch in an 8-inch square baking pan, as I have done here, or double the recipe to make a 9×13 pan of date squares.
 (Just use the handy “2X” button above the ingredients in the recipe card below and it will be calculated automatically for you!).

-Store these date squares in an air-tight container in the refrigerator up to a week and maybe longer.
+Store these date squares in an air-tight container in the refrigerator for up to a week.
 They keep well, though the crust tends to soften slightly the longer they sit.

 Get the Recipe: Old-Fashioned Date Squares